degawa/any/README.md

 val   = as_int8_rank1(any) ! allowed
 ```

-Extend the `any_type` and add a type-bound procedure for assignment to support types other than the intrinsic types.
+To support types other than the intrinsic types, Extend the `any_type` and add a type-bound procedure for assignment.
 Also, implement the conversion function if necessary.
 The following shows an example of supporting a user-defined type `vector_2d`.

 ```Fortran
     type, public :: vector_2d